nmrenyi/thuir-publication-info/README.md

 2. Add your own YAML file with your publication information in it.
 3. Commit and push your changes to your own repository.
 4. Raise a Pull Request to this repository.
 5. Wait for the maintainers to review your PR(Pull Request).
-If everything goes well, your PR will be merged into the master branch.
+If everything goes well, your PR will be merged into the main branch.
 Otherwise, the maintainer will reject your PR and you will be notified to make some changes.

 ## YAML File for Publication Info
 Here is an example of YAML file for publication info: